 Box 1-Claim Number and Payee Code.
 Your claim number is a six- or nine-digit number preceded by an alphabetical prefix.
 This is the number under which the RRB paid your benefits.
 Your payee code follows your claim number and is the last number in this box.
 It is used by the RRB to identify you under your claim number.
 In all your correspondence with the RRB, be sure to use the claim number and payee code shown in this box.

 Box 2-Recipient's Identification Number.
 This is the recipient's U.S. taxpayer identification number.
-It is the social security number (SSN), individual taxpayer identification number (ITIN), or employer identification number (EIN), if known, for the person or estate listed as the recipient.
+It is the social security number (SSN), individual taxpayer identifi-